-These limitations inspired a novel paradigm called \emph{learngene}~\citep{wang2023learngene, feng2023genes}, which offers an ideal theoretical goal.
-It posits that neural networks internalize a compact form of foundational knowledge -- akin to genetic codes -- that is not tied to specific architectures or tasks.
-If such a learngene could be successfully extracted and transferred, any downstream model could inherit a strong foundation and learn with extreme efficiency.
-However, existing learngene methods remain indirect and inefficient.
-Major approaches rely on selecting network fragments~\citep{wang2022learngene,wang2023learngene}, which risks preserving crucial parameter interdependencies and capturing only a fragmented representation of the true learngene.
-Some recent approaches involve training an auxiliary model from scratch, guided by strong prior assumptions~\citep{xia2024transformer,feng2024wave}.
-The very need for a costly process contradicts the vision of a truly universal and efficient initialization.
-Consequently, there is a critical gap between concept and implementation.
+The concept of \emph{learngene}~\citep{feng2023genes} is proposed precisely as the theoretical answer to this deficiency.
+It posits that neural networks internalize a compact form of foundational knowledge, akin to genetic codes, that is not tied to specific architectures or tasks.
+If such a learngene could be successfully extracted and transferred, any downstream model could inherit a strong foundation and adapt to downstream tasks with extreme efficiency.
+To materialize this concept, pioneering works have explored various extraction mechanisms.
+Major approaches rely on selecting network fragments~\citep{wang2022learngene,wang2023learngene}, which risks compromising crucial parameter interdependencies and capturing only a fragmented representation of the true learngene.
+Similarly, other recent approaches involve training an auxiliary model from scratch~\citep{xia2024transformer,feng2024wave}, a costly process that contradicts the vision of a truly universal and efficient initialization.
+Consequently, a critical gap persists between the conceptual ideal and practical implementation.